Stamp Duty Calculator

 SDLT on Lease Extensions

 If your premium exceeds certain thresholds, you may owe stamp duty.
 SDLT is calculated on the Net Present Value (NPV) of the lease extension premium and ground rent.
+See our leasehold guide for detailed SDLT rules.

 Example Premium Estimates